Believing In People

 When they do what they're good at, people are beautiful.
 Watch an expert at work, skilled and focused, all-in on their craft.
 It may be singing, acting, coding, pottery, plumbing, carpentry, drywall, or just about anything that they excel in.
 They take on a kind of "light" or "shine" they don't have in casual conversation or on the daily commute.

 But I believe in people.
-I believe the role of machines and even AI must be to augment and inform us, not merely to sway us (as hack conspiracy theorists and man political activists do).
-If we can use all the new (in eveolutionary terms) technologies of information, social media, always-on "news", LLMs, and dehumanizing theories of work, we will turn out just fine.
+I believe the role of machines and even AI must be to augment and inform us, not merely to sway us (as hack conspiracy theorists and many political activists do).
+If we can use all the new (in evolutionary terms) technologies of information, social media, always-on "news", LLMs, and dehumanising theories of work, we will turn out just fine.

-Sure, it's taking us a while to get our "sea legs" but in a wider historical context of the human race, the internet happend 12 seconds ago, social media maybe 6 seconds ago, and AI is just happening now.
+Sure, it's taking us a while to get our "sea legs", but in a wider historical context of the human race, the internet happened 12 seconds ago, social media maybe 6 seconds ago, and AI is just happening now.

 We are humans.
-We need just enough stability to develop competence, and just enough change that we don't get bored or withdraw.
-We sail a course between the cliffs of anxiety and depression, and as long as we're sailiing between them, we sail in joy.
+We need just enough stability to develop competence, and just enough change to avoid boredom or withdrawal.
+We sail a course between the cliffs of anxiety and depression, and as long as we're sailing between them, we sail in joy.

 I believe in people.
+For all the mess and oddness we represent, we are machines of survival and change.
 We will work this out.

 Comments